-However, yeast can also be a bad thing when it refers to a certain kind of infection that plagues women.
-Surprisingly, these two yeasts only have one thing in common: they are both types of fungi.
-However, the fungus that can cause yeast infections in not the same one that is needed for baking!
+These two yeasts only have one thing in common: they are both types of fungi.
+However, the fungus that can cause yeast infections is not the same one that is needed for baking!
 Let your mind rest easy; you cannot get a yeast infection from eating too much yeast.

-Although yeast breads can be eliminated as a trigger of yeast infections, there are still a wide range of causes to consider.
+Although yeast bread can be eliminated as a trigger of yeast infections, there is still a wide range of causes to consider.
 A yeast infection occurs when the fungus, Candida albicans, is out of balance with the other microorganisms in your body.